-Smooth River Consulting has worked with the Canadian Biosphere Reserves Association both in 2018 and 2019.
+Smooth River Consulting has worked with the Canadian Biosphere Reserves Association since 2018.
 In 2018, Kate explored how areas within biosphere reserves may qualify as Other Effective Conservation Measures (OECMs).
 Kate also provided communications and capacity development support.
 Starting in 2019, Kate continues to work with CBRA to provide national organization support.

-In addition to the NECCC, Smooth River Consulting also provides coordination and support services to the 7 other working groups of the DCCAP: human health, electrical, building, flooding, roads, agriculture, food and security.
+Smooth River Consulting provided coordination and support services to the 8 working groups of the DCCAP: human health, electrical, building, natural environment, flooding, roads, agriculture, and food security.

 Smooth River Consulting assisted FSC in client development and project management on a forest management plan for a conservation authority.